FAQ - Frequently Asked Questions

 How much does using the data cost?

-FSD's basic services are free of charge: translating quantitative data into English, delivering data in digital format via the Aila Data Portal, information service and archiving data.
+FSD's basic services are free of charge: translating quantitative data into English, delivering data in digital format via the Aila Data Service, information service and archiving data.
 Using the data is also free of charge but please note that archived data can in most cases only be used for research, teaching and study connected to universities, universities of applied sciences or research institutes.
 More information.

 What are the access conditions for data?